robsimmons/-batsat/README.md

 Parameters:

 - `premises`: A conjuctive list of premises
-- `conclusion`: A proposition that must be true if premises are
+- `conclusion`: A proposition that must be satisfied if premises are

 #### :gear: equal

-Requires two conjuctive formulas to have the same truth value.
+Requires two conjuctive formulas be equal: either both are satisfied or neither are satisfied.
+(This is also called an if-and-only-if relationship.)

 An array is treated as conjunction: `p.equal([a, b], [c, d, e])` logically means `(a /\ b) <-> (c /\ d /\ e)`.